Helperbird/website/src/pages/help/how-to-add-a-overlay-to-any-website.md

 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
 featureTitle: Overlay
-featureDescription: Learn how to use a Overlay/Tint on any website, pdf or app.
+featureDescription: Learn how an overlay/tint is a transparent overlay that is placed on top of the website or pdf.
 date: 2022-02-02
 tags: guideFeaturesMain
 url: /help/how-to-add-a-overlay-to-any-website/
 ---

-# What is a Overlay/Tint?

-A overlay/tint is a transparent overlay that is placed on top of the website or pdf.

 ## How to use a Overlay/Tint